DOCtorActoAntohich/project-o/Docs/Specification/2_Syntax_and_semantics.md

 ### Methods

-Methods are defined using `method` keyword, with arguments passed in parentheses after the method name.
-If there is no parameters, the parentheses are still required.
+Methods are defined using `method` keyword, followed with the method name and the method [parameters](#method-parameters) afterwards.

 If the method has a return type, it must be stated using `:` after the argument list.